RiverSongFox/bookmarklets/README.md

 # bookmarklets

-An open sporce collection of bookmarklets.
+An open source collection of bookmarklets.
 Feel welcome to discover and contribute your own browser helpers.

 ![](docs/screenshot.png)